 The deputy/vice-principal should ask for a copy of the risk assessment the headteacher/principal has undertaken for the strike.
 The deputy/vice-principal should contact the NASUWT for advice.

 Absence of the headteacher/principal on strike action

-5.3 If the school is scheduled to be wholly or partly open on the day of the strike and the headteacher/principal does not attend for work on that date, the deputy/vice-principal should carry out their normal responsibilities in deputising for the headteacher/principal.
-The deputy/vice-principal, will on that day, have to make their own decision about whether the school should stay open based upon their own risk assessment.
+If the school is scheduled to be wholly or partly open on the day of the strike and the headteacher/principal does not attend for work on that date, the deputy/vice-principal should carry out their normal responsibilities in deputising for the headteacher/principal.
+The deputy/vice-principal will, on that day, have to make their own decision about whether the school should stay open based upon their own risk assessment.

-5.4 NB The above advice would also apply in schools where there is no deputy/vice-principal, an assistant head which has a job description which requires them to deputise for the headteacher/principal.
+NB.
+The above advice would also apply in schools where there is no deputy/vice-principal or an assistant head who has a job description that requires them to deputise for the headteacher/principal.

-5.5 If an NASUWT assistant head works in a school where the headteacher/principal and deputy/vice-principal are members of the union taking strike action they will need to ask the headteacher/principal in advance of the date of the strike what arrangements are being made for the day of the strike.
+If an NASUWT assistant head works in a school where the headteacher/principal and deputy/vice-principal are members of the union taking strike action, they will need to ask the headteacher/principal in advance of the date of the strike what arrangements are being made for the day of the strike.

-5.6 If there is an expectation by the headteacher/principal that the NASUWT assistant head will take responsibility for the school then the headteacher/principal should be advised that this is inappropriate and the NASUWT assistant head should contact the NASUWT for advice immediately.
+If there is an expectation by the headteacher/principal that the NASUWT assistant head will take responsibility for the school, the headteacher/principal should be advised that this is inappropriate and the NASUWT assistant head should contact the NASUWT for advice immediately.

 DfE: Handling strike action in schools.
 Guidance for school leaders, governing bodies and employers (updated April 2023)

 The DfE has published guidance for schools.
 The DfE guidance is advisory only and is not statutory.

 The NASUWT expects employers to take appropriate decisions in managing the provision of service during any period of industrial action.